I. America the Beautiful

 And in the one arena where, up to 1945, we tended to admit that we were not the avant-garde of the world, the arena of high culture, has that not now all changed?
 Is New York not today the world center of art, of theater, of music performance, of dance, of opera?
 Our cinema is so superior that the French government must resort to protectionist measures to keep French audiences from seeing still more of it.

 We can put this all together in a phrase that Americans have not used much, at least until Sept.
 11, but which we largely think in our hearts: We are more civilized than the rest of the world, the Old World as we used to say with a token of disdain.
 We represent the highest aspirations of everyone, not merely Americans.
 We are the leader of the free world, because we are the freest country in the world, and others look to us for leadership, for holding high the banner of freedom, of civilization.

 I have meant none of this ironically.
 I am deeply persuaded that this image of the less-ness of the rest of the world is profoundly ingrained in the American psyche, however many there may be who will be embarrassed by my presentation, and insist that they are not part of such a consensus, that they are (shall we say?) more cosmopolitan in their views.
 And it is in this sense, first of all, that the Twin Towers are a perfect metaphor.
-They signalled unlimited aspirations; they signalled technological achievement; they signalled a beacon to the world.
+They signaled unlimited aspirations; they signaled technological achievement; they signaled a beacon to the world.

 II.
 Attack on America

 What the United States tastes today is a very small thing compared to what we have tasted for tens of years.
 Our nation has been tasting this humiliation and contempt for more than 80 years….
 But if the sword falls on the United States, after 80 years, hypocrisy raises its ugly head lamenting the deaths of these killers who tampered with the blood, honor and holy places of the Muslims.
 The least that one can describe these people is that they are morally depraved.